My parents sent me a stun gun as part of a care package in college.

 I didn’t even know what to do with it.
 I was afraid to touch it.
 I mean, it was in a box.
 And I don’t think it had batteries in it.
 But still.
 The box said, “high voltage”.
 Is that really something I should be carrying around in my purse?
 This little weapon of electricity?
 What if I shock someone on accident?
 What if I shock myself?
 Can I die from this?

 “If you hold it up to someone for longer than seven seconds, it can stop their heart.”
 That’s what my mom said.
 After I called her to confirm that she did, in fact, mean to send me a stun gun.
 Part of me thought that this might have been an accident.
 A weird and unlikely accident, but still.
 My mother is the kind of mother who collects Tupperware and sent me boxes of mini-muffins in college.
-I didn’t know murder weapons were on her radar.
+I didn’t know weapons were even on her radar.
 Let alone that she knew where to buy one.

 “Your dad bought it on eBay.”
 She said.
 Apparently you can buy them on eBay.